arangodb/docs/3.5/administration-managing-users.md

 ---
 layout: default
-description: The user management in ArangoDB 3 is similar to the ones found in MySQL,PostgreSQL, or other database systems
+description: The user management in ArangoDB 3 is similar to the ones found in MySQL, PostgreSQL, or other database systems
+redirect_from:
+  - /3.5/cookbook/administration-show-users-grants.html # 3.5 -> 3.5
 ---
 Managing Users
 ==============